Skip to main content

 The Foundation primarily grants funding for projects related to social sciences.

-Grants 2025 to research on mental illness among young people
+Research on mental illness among young people

 Karolinska Institutet, Dr Yi Lu, grant of SEK 10 million for the project: “Evaluating the Causal Link, mechanisms, and Impact of Problematic digital media use on youth mental health and SuicidE (ECLIPSE)”